SolraBizna/hubris/README.md

 When you run the Hubris compiler, you provide it one or more source directories.
 The Hubris compiler recursively searches these directories and processes all `.65c` and `.hu` files it finds. `.hu` files are Hubris-language source files, and are fully processed. `.65c` files are raw 65C02 source files, and are passed on to the assembler with no further processing. (`.65c` files contain startup code, certain kinds of glue, and pure data.)

-There is no file dependency or order dependency in `.hu` files. `#routine`s must each be fully contained inside one file, but other than that, the final compiled code is the same as if all `.hu` files are concatentated together before compiling.
+There is no file dependency or order dependency in `.hu` files. `#routine`s must each be fully contained inside one file, but other than that, the final compiled code is the same as if all `.hu` files are concatentated together before compiling (except in the case of `#alias`).

 Hubris puts all its intermediate files, and `.o` files, into the output directory provided.
 By convention, this directory is named `obj`.
 In addition to the generated `.65c` and `.o` files, Hubris will place two important files in this directory: